 Meals When Traveling

 Meals you had with clients when you were discussing work-related matters (and during business trips) can be deducted up to 50%.
 However, meals you enjoyed solo while working cannot be used as a write-off.

 The person(s) you dined with and what business was discussed over the meal

-All businesses including a freelance business need to pay self-employment taxes.
-The good news is that the 15.3 percent you pay for self-employment taxes can be deducted from your taxes at the end of the year.
+All businesses, including freelance businesses, need to pay self-employment taxes.
+The good news is that the 15.3% you pay for self-employment taxes can be deducted from your taxes at the end of the year.

 Health Insurance Premiums

 As a solopreneur and freelance business owner, you can deduct the costs of your health insurance, dental insurance, and long-term care policies from your yearly taxes.

 Health Savings Account